UK lawmakers to size up post-Brexit bridging deal for banks

 A document drawn up by lawyers for banks said that large lenders in Britain want the UK government to allow their industry to remain subject to EU law for up to five years after Brexit.

-Banks have said it is also in Europe's economic interests to have transitional arrangements, but hardline backers of Brexit fear such a deal would mean Britain not leaving the EU for many years in practice.
+Banks have said it was also in Europe's economic interests to have transitional arrangements, but hardline backers of Brexit fear such a deal would mean Britain not leaving the EU for many years in practice.
+(Editing by Alexander Smith)

-(Additional reporting by Camila Hodgson; editing by Alexander Smith and Susan Fenton)

-A private gauge of U.S. home builder sentiment unexpectedly rose in May to its second strongest level since the housing bust nearly a decade ago, as the existing supply of homes remained tight.